laravel/slack-notification-channel/UPGRADE.md

 PR: https://github.com/laravel/slack-notification-channel/pull/64

 Slack Notifications Channels v3 introduces a brand new way of writing Slack Notifications.
-To upgrade, please [consult the Laravel documentation](https://laravel.com/docs/10.x/notifications#slack-notifications) and rewrite your notifications in the new fashion.
+To upgrade, please [consult the Laravel documentation](https://laravel.com/docs/10.x/notifications#slack-notifications) and rewrite your notifications in the new format.